 Kunekune swine will need shelter in winter weather.
 If your pigs will not have access to the outdoors, you should provide 50 to 80 square feet per pig in the barn.
 For indoor pigs, having a barn free of drafts will help the pigs stay healthy and warm.
 If the weather is moderate, your Kunekune hogs can get away with smaller quarters and outdoor access.

 Kunekune pigs need shade in the hot parts of the year.
 They can enjoy life in any climate as long as they have proper shelter for the climate.
+And of course, they will enjoy wallowing in mud which helps keep them cool.
+Learn why do pigs like mud.

 Breeding Kunekune Pigs